-Osteochondral fractures of the medial, or lateral, ridge of the patellar groove of the femur will usually require open medial or lateral parapatellar approach for reduction and fixation.
+Osteochondral fractures of the medial or lateral ridge of the patellar groove of the femur will usually require an open medial or lateral parapatellar approach for reduction and fixation.

 Achieve reduction by manipulating the fracture with an elevator.
 Small ball-spiked pushers, or a dental pick, may also be used.

 Alternative: reduction under arthroscopic view